CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-findClus.md

 it is meant to be executed
 with a 1D grid of blocks, each block being a 1D grid of threads.
-The number of blocks and threads used to launch this kernel depends on the Phase:
+The number of blocks and threads used to launch this kernel is equal to the number of modules present in the detector which, in turn, depends on the Phase:

 |         | Blocks | Threads |